PermitPipeline

 2. Who is this built for?

-3. Permit data or project leads?
+3. Permit data or ranked projects?

 4. Which cities do you cover?